franckferman/MetaDetective/README.md

 ### 🔍 Complementary Utility for OSINT and Pentesting

-MetaDetective isn't just a standalone behemoth.
+Although it is now independent and offers its own functions, including scraping, MetaDetective isn't just a standalone behemoth.
 It's crafted for seamless integration and synergy with tools like Metagoofil.
 A quintessential addition to every pentester's and OSINT researcher's toolkit, MetaDetective magnifies data acquisition prowess and broadens the horizons of analysis.

 <p align="right">(<a href="#top">🔼 Back to top</a>)</p>